Transcranial Magnetic Stimulation (TMS) Therapy

 Deep transcranial magnetic stimulation (dTMS) devices use a larger H-coil which allows the magnetic energy to penetrate deeper into the brain, up to 1.6 inches below the skull.

 Rapid TBS (theta burst) therapy devices are considered just as safe and effective for the treatment of major depressive disorder as standard TMS, but these devices require sessions of just 3-6 minutes rather than the 20-40 minutes required by most TMS devices.

 There are also simple brain stimulation devices that have been cleared by the U.S. Food and Drug Administration (FDA) for use at home.
 However, these are not strictly TMS devices.
 Rather, they’re classed as Cranial Electrotherapy Stimulation (CES) units which use electric currents instead of magnetic pulses to stimulate the brain.
 The true effectiveness of these devices seems to be up for debate.
 As with any medical treatment for mental health, it’s important to discuss the best options with your doctor.

 TMS is a relatively short, noninvasive, outpatient treatment.
 That means that it doesn’t involve surgery, there’s no anesthesia or sedation required, and no down time needed afterwards.
 You stay awake and alert throughout the treatment.
 TMS therapy is also non-systemic, which means that it has no effect on other areas of your body as antidepressants can.

-A typical TMS treatment course includes daily sessions (5 times per week) for 4 to 6 weeks—though some people find it helpful to occasionally return for maintenance treatments following the initial treatment course.
-A TMS session generally lasts 20 to 40 minutes, although some new devices require sessions as short as 3 minutes.
+A TMS session generally lasts 20 to 40 minutes, although some new devices require sessions as short as three minutes.

 During TMS treatment